zdanielm/eulytix-assignment/README.md

 ### Improvement Ideas:
 1. [TPOT](https://epistasislab.github.io/tpot/) AutoML
 2. [Polars](https://pola.rs/) If we need to handle larger datasets
-3. [RAPIDS CuDF and CuML](https://rapids.ai/ecosystem/#software) To Handle Data Handling and Machine Learning on the (NVIDIA) GPU using CUDA
+3. [RAPIDS CuDF and CuML](https://rapids.ai/ecosystem/#software) To Handle Data Processing and Machine Learning on the (NVIDIA) GPU using CUDA